 - Can the Aftercare Specialist come to my home?

-If you feel more comfortable having Audrey come to your home, then of course!
+If you feel more comfortable having Wendy come to your home, then of course!

 - When do I receive the death certificate and notarized copies?

-No. Although Audrey is well versed and experienced in helping families deal with estate issues, she is not a lawyer and does not provide legal advice.
-As we like to say, “Audrey will point you in the right direction”.
+No. Although Wendy is well versed and experienced in helping families deal with estate issues, she is not a lawyer and does not provide legal advice.
+As we like to say, “Wendy will point you in the right direction”.

-- How long should I expect the meeting to last with Audrey?
+- How long should I expect the meeting to last with Wendy?

 Depending on the complexity of the deceased’s estate and the questions you have, most meetings take anywhere from twenty minutes to an hour.